Elements6007/lvgl-wasm/README.md

 The emscripten compiler `emcc` generates three files in folder `wasm`...

-- `lvgl.wasm`: WebAssembly Executable Code, containing our Watch Face, LVGL and the InfiniTime Sandbox.
+- `lvgl.wasm`: WebAssembly Executable Code, containing our Watch Face, LVGL and the Sandbox.
 [Sample File](docs/lvgl.wasm)

 - `lvgl.js`: Provides the JavaScript glue that's needed to load `lvgl.wasm` and run it in a Web Browser.
 [Sample File](docs/lvgl.js)